Doctor: Do you know where you are, Buffy?

-A Fridge Horror for the whole of the Buffyverse.
+Doctor: No, none of that's real, none of it.
+You're in a mental institution.
+You've been with us now for six years.
+Do you remember?A Fridge Horror for the Buffy the Vampire Slayer.
 You can understand there being a lot of terrors around Sunnydale as there is a Hellmouth there.
-The spin off Angel though shows how many of these "terrors" happen in nice, normal places.
-Those just occur in L.A.
-So how many "terrors" take place worldwide do you think with no one stopping them and everyone trying to get on as normal with no understanding of what is going on or anyone to protect them...
+So how many "terrors" take place worldwide with no one stopping them and everyone trying to get on as normal with no understanding of what is going on or anyone to protect them...

 open/close all folders

-Special mention must go to "Nightmares".
+- Special mention must go to "Nightmares".
 Everyone's nightmares come to life:

-The very first nightmare emergence of a classmate being attacked by tarantulas.
+- The very first nightmare emergence of a classmate being attacked by tarantulas.

-Willow's stage fright.
+- Willow's stage fright.

 - Xander doesn't like clowns and Nazis.
 The school gets covered in swastikas.

-The Ugly Man himself is also terrifying.
+- The Ugly Man himself is also terrifying.
 It's even worse when you find out what he is based on - the small boy Billy's fear of his abusive Kiddie League baseball coach.

-Sid the living ventriloquist dummy in "The Puppet Show".
+- Sid the living ventriloquist dummy in "The Puppet Show".
 However, he's not quite as frightening when it is revealed that he's not a bad guy - he's a demon hunter whose spirit is imprisoned within the dummy.
 Prior to that reveal, however, he is truly unsettling.

-How about Willow and Cordelia walking downstairs to the AV Club in Prophecy Girl to find a room full of dead kids who were watching cartoons before the vampires attacked.
+- How about Willow and Cordelia walking downstairs to the AV Club in Prophecy Girl to find a room full of dead kids who were watching cartoons before the vampires attacked.
 The music is an eerie, shrill note of horror, and the camera focuses on the blood-stained television screen, where it shows the Three Little Pigs dancing about gleefully as that horrifying music plays.
 It's implied that this made Willow faint from terror when she talks to Buffy later in the evening.

 Willow: When Cordelia and I walked into that room...
 It wasn't our world anymore.
 It was theirs.
 And they were having fun...

 - Eyghon from "The Dark Age", especially when possessing the corpses of Giles' old friends.
 Not to mention when Giles takes Jenny back to his apartment, not knowing that she's been possessed...

 - The first scene featuring Norman Pfister (aka "Bug Guy") from the two-parter "What's My Line?", especially that horrible, terrified scream Buffy's next-door neighbor lets out after she lets him into her home.

-The episode "Ted".
+- The episode "Ted".
 Buffy's initial distrust of her mother's new boyfriend comes across as simple dislike at first, until it turns out that he's not the nice guy he presents himself as.
 Unfortunately, nobody believes Buffy, dismissing her claims.
 Later, when Ted is presumably (and accidentally) killed, Buffy faces criminal charges and she is guilt-ridden at having killed a human being... and then Ted returns, apparently alive and well.
 Not to mention intent on killing Joyce and Buffy.
-Oh, and he turns out to be a homicidal robot created by a real human called Ted, an inventor who became distraught when his wife left him - driving him to build the robot Ted.
+Oh, and he turns out to be a homicidal robot created by and based on a real human called Ted, an inventor who became distraught when his wife left him - driving him to build the robot Ted.
 Things went horribly wrong when robot Ted kidnapped and murdered the real Ted's wife, and then went on to murder all of his following wives when they didn't live up to his idea of "the perfect family".
 Argh.

 Xander: So I'm Ted, the sickly loser.
 I'm dying and my wife dumps me.
 I build a better Ted.
 He brings her back, holds her hostage in his Bunker O' Love until she dies, and then?
 He keeps bringin' her back over and over.
 Now that's creepy on a level I hardly knew existed!